wizo06/japanese/docs/Fundamentals/particles.md

 # Particles

 !!! tip "Author's note"
     Particles can be very confusing especially for a beginner.
-If there's one grammar that I don't expect you to fully understand it by reading it once only, it will the the particles.
+If there's anything that I don't expect you to fully understand it by reading it once only, it will the particles.
 You should expect to come back and revisit this page (or any other resource) often if you encounter a particle in your input (reading and listening) that you don't understand.
-That being said, this page does not have all the particles, nor does it have all the different functions of each particle.
+That being said, this page does not teach all the particles, nor does it teach all the different functions of each particle.
 If you're at intermediate level, I suggest you to look up the particle on a monolingual dictionary.
-Monolingual dictionaries give the best explanation.
-After all, the best language to explain Japanese is Japanese.
+Monolingual dictionaries give the best explanations.

 ## What are particles?
 Let's use the following sentence to illustrate what a particle is: